-We all learn according to the education we have, the people we know and the emotional intelligence we have developed.
-So in the times when they explain to me how they are not able to forgive, most of the time, the origin of the problem is that their definition of forgiveness is wrong.
+We all learn according to the education we have, the people we know, and the emotional intelligence we have developed.
+So when they explain to me how they are not able to forgive, most of the time, the problem is that their definition of forgiveness is wrong.

-It is impossible to practice something that we do not know, hence I would like for us to find out together more about what forgiveness means and what are the myths that surround it.
+It is impossible to practice something that we do not know, hence I would like for us to learn more about what forgiveness means and the myths that surround it together.

 What is forgiveness?